 Four environmental reasons why fast-tracking the Carmichael coal mine is a bad idea

-April Reside, Bonnie Mappin, James Watson, Sarah Chapman, and Stephen Kearney
+April Reside, Bonnie Mappin, James Watson, Sarah Chapman, Stephen Kearney, The University of Queensland

 Pressure is mounting for Adani’s Carmichael coal mine to proceed in inland Queensland.
 Recently the state government quietly gave the project “critical infrastructure” status to prioritise its development.